mcproxy/mcproxy/debug/README.md

 Debugging and Testing the Mcproxy
 =================================
-Here you find a tools and backround knowledge to debug and test the mcproxy.
+Here you find a tools and backround knowledge to debug and test the Mcproxy.

 Dummy Interface
 ===============
-An easy way to test the mcproxy without physical hardware is to create dummy network interfaces.
+An easy way to test the Mcproxy without physical hardware is to create dummy network interfaces.

 #### Usage